Professor Emeritus of Psychology

 Preschool thinking, especially across cultures.

 I am interested in how cultures frame the ways that minds emerge during child development.
 Specifically, I investigate the development of preschoolers' thinking, especially as it varies across cultures.
-My work examines Navajo and European-American children's thinking in early childhood, including the transition to school.
-Recently this work also has included the program evaluation of a preschool serving a primarily Navajo population.
+My work examines Navajo children's thinking in early childhood, including the transition to school.
+Recently this work also has included the program evaluation of and consultation with a preschool serving a primarily Navajo population.